django-ordered-model/django-ordered-model/README.md

     foo.up()
     foo.down()

-Moving an object up or down just makes it swap its position with the neighouring object directly above of below depending on the direction.
+Moving an object up or down just makes it swap its position with the neighbouring object directly above of below depending on the direction.

 ### Move to arbitrary position